anabeldorado/anabeldorado.github.io/index.md

 <span class="pink-star">&#9733;</span> While the proportion of female leads is increasing, the vocabulary analysis revealed that there was little improvement in the words associated with women characters.

-<span class="pink-star">&#9733;</span> So should we be hopeless, not at all!
-We want to leave you with a positive outlook of the future  of  Hollywood.
+So should we be hopeless, not at all!
+We want to leave you with a positive outlook on the future of Hollywood.
 Indeed, 2023 has been promising for the future of women in the industry.
-Female led movies can be massive successes when they’re  actually made by the studios.
+Female led movies can be massive successes!
 The perfect example of this is the Barbie wave that hit us this summer.
 Directed by Greta Gerwig and with Margot Robie as the lead, it has been the highest grossing movie in Warner Brothers’ 100-year history with box office sales exceeding $567 million [^4].
-Change is incremental and  starts  with  a  spark and  this  seems  bright enough for people to start looking.
+Change is incremental and starts with sparks.
+Who knows... maybe we're just about to light a fire.

 # References
 [^1]: [The Hollywood Reporter, *Study Finds Women Represent a Third of Onscreen Population in Film*, 2022](https://www.hollywoodreporter.com/movies/movie-news/women-onscreen-representation-film-study-1235111493/)